 Never run out of stock and stay compliant

 This is one of the most obvious answers but it is still important to remember it, as mistakes regarding quantity of goods are common in logistics.
-Assuming that a warehouse has a product in stock (when the product is in fact out of stock), to fulfil an order because of outdated quantity numbers happens more often than we would like.
-It extends the lead time and compromises customer satisfaction, and ultimately their desire to order again, especially when current customer expectations are same day deliveries.
+Assuming that a warehouse has a product in stock (when the product is in fact out of stock), fulfilling an order because of outdated quantity numbers happens more often than we would like.
+It extends the lead time and compromises customer satisfaction, and ultimately their desire to order again, especially when current customer expectations are same-day deliveries.

-Regular checks means managers get a full visibility on the inventory with near real-time data.
-They have better control over goods and can have more accurate business decisions.
+Regular checks mean managers get full visibility of the inventory with near real-time data.
+They have better control over goods and can make more accurate business decisions.